hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 rm -r $ccToolsDemoPath/chaincode
 ```

-**Note**: If you're not inside the dev environment, git commands will need sudo permissions.
+**Note**: You might encounter permission errors if you run this outside the FPC dev container.
+In that case you may want to use `sudo`.

 ## Edit the chaincode to became an FPC chaincode instead of normal fabric